pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

 # 3. Programming with AVR Studio and Git

 There are several ways to program the NIBO Burger.
 The easiest way is via online compiler of [roboter.cc](https://www.roboter.cc/), another way is via Arduino IDE or via Atmel Studio.
-We use Atmel Studio 7.0 in this project.
+We use Microchip Studio 7 in this project.

 ## Installing software

-1. Install latest **NIBO Burger library** from [SourceForge]( https://sourceforge.net/projects/nibo/).
+1. Install latest **NIBO Burger library** from [roboter.cc](https://www.roboter.cc/index.php?option=com_wrapper&view=wrapper&Itemid=62) or from [SourceForge]( https://sourceforge.net/projects/nibo/).
+Current version of time of writing is NiboRoboLib 3.6.0.
-2. Install **Atmel Studio 7.0** from [microchip.com](https://www.microchip.com/mplab/avr-support/atmel-studio-7) website.
+2. Install **Microchip Studio 7** from [microchip.com](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio) website.
 3. Install **[Visual Studio Code](https://code.visualstudio.com/)** from Microsoft.
 4. Install **[WinAVR](https://sourceforge.net/projects/winavr/)** which is a distribution of the avr-gcc compiler that is used on Windows operating systems.
 5. Install **Git** from [git-scm.com](https://git-scm.com/downloads).

 As soon as the programmes above are installed, one can add specific Atmel Studio settings for NIBO Burger as described on the Wiki page.
-Check [Atmel Studio 7.0 Setup for NIBO Burger](https://github.com/pamasol/Lehrlingsprojekt-Nibo-Burger/wiki/Atmel-Studio-7.0-Setup-for-NIBO-Burger).
+Check [Microchip Studio 7 Setup for NIBO Burger](https://github.com/pamasol/Lehrlingsprojekt-Nibo-Burger/wiki/Atmel-Studio-7.0-Setup-for-NIBO-Burger).

 > There is a German documentation for the NIBO Burger library on [docs.roboter.cc/niborobolib-3.6/niboburger/html](https://docs.roboter.cc/niborobolib-3.6/niboburger/html/)